Design Work at UPMC's Technology Development Center: Convergence

 Research The right-hand image was a group research activity the designers and business/product analysts did on several occasions.
 Here, we did multiple iterative rounds of 5-10 minute sketch sessions to revisit our Timeline feature (a condensed view of meds/labs/vitals/documents data over several days, a week, a month, or a year).

 During the Discovery phase, we did a lot of generative activities, usually involving whiteboarding or quick sketching like this.

 Synthesis A couple of samples of our research synthesis docs, to share findings with our team in a fun and easily-scannable way.
-This was in response to poor turnouts at research finding brown-bag lunch sessions we would attempt to host, and as a proposed change to our prior "standard Microsoft Word document” format.

-Note This format is my creation, and I own these documents for our team.
+Note This format is my creation, and I owned these documents for our team.
 I took charge of editing/formatting/copywriting research notes (leading meetings and synthesis sessions with the other designers/analysts), and did all the sketches and document layout/formatting.

 Renderings Samples of the visual/UI design work I did in collaboration with another designer.
 He'd already set some visual conventions and a color palette that it was easiest to continue to apply here.